rbatllet/private-blockchain/docs/reference/API_GUIDE.md

 // Manual integrity verification for all off-chain data public boolean verifyAllOffChainIntegrity() {
-    // Verifies SHA3-256 hash and ECDSA signature for all off-chain data
+    // Verifies SHA3-256 hash and ML-DSA-87 signature (quantum-resistant) for all off-chain data
     // Returns: true if all off-chain data passes integrity checks
     // ⚠️ Can be expensive for large numbers of off-chain files }